Lessons from Viet Nam: Growth Strategies and Policies for Small Businesses

 Nguyen‘s case shows the importance of skills and education for creating innovative entrepreneurs.
 This means that the promotion of quality education at all levels for public schools and the provision of training and vocational education opportunities are imperative.
 Work experience is critical for entrepreneurial success.
 Therefore the provision of on-the-job training and exposure of graduates to lead firms are fruitful sources of entrepreneurship experience.

-In Asian and the Pacific, the Asian Development Bank (ADB) has committed to sustain its efforts to eradicate extreme poverty under Strategy 2030, underlining support for human development and social inclusion to address the non-income dimensions of poverty.
+In Asia and the Pacific, the Asian Development Bank (ADB) has committed to sustain its efforts to eradicate extreme poverty under Strategy 2030, underlining support for human development and social inclusion to address the non-income dimensions of poverty.
 In skills and education, ADB has committed to assist its developing member countries to enhance graduates’ employability and job-readiness, and support lifelong learning and training opportunities.

 Constraints are unique with every enterprise and there is no one-size-fits-all strategy for success.
 By sharing this story and its lessons, may it inspire entrepreneurs and policymakers to devise innovative solutions to propel micro and small enterprises to grow.